abpframework/abp/docs/en/Community-Articles/2023-11-06- SerializationDeserialization-Improvements/POST.md

 }
 ```

-Before .NET 8, the output was like this;
+Before .NET 8, the output was like this:

 ```json
 {"Contributors":[],"Author":{"Name":"Undefined"}}
 ```

-With .NET 8, the output now looks like this;
+With .NET 8, the output now looks like this:

 ```json
 {"Contributors":["John Doe"],"Author":{"Name":"Sample Author"}}